img

 • If the summit was missed yesterday: You will make a final attempt today and then trek back to Chhukung.

-• If the summit was successful: Enjoy a well-earned day of rest and relaxation in Chhukung.
+• If the summit was successful: Enjoy a well-earned day of rest and relaxation in Chhukung or Dingboche.

 • Flexible Options: Alternatively, you may consult with your team and guide to adjust your plans based on your energy levels and the current conditions.